zach-wahrer/mpv/CONTRIBUTING.md

 - Ensure the bug was not already reported.
 - If you are unable to find an issue that has already addressed the bug, please open a new issue.
 - When submitting a new issue, include a detailed description of the flawed behavior of the application as well as explicit steps on how to reproduce the bug.
 Include screenshots, stacktrace, and error logs.
 The more details, the easier it will be for us to find the bug.
+If you have an idea of what went wrong and how to fix it, please include that as well.

  ## Coding conventions and style guidelines